knyghtmare/knyght_CTF/README.md

-# knyght_CTF
+# Capture the Flag (CTF)

- A MP 2v2 scenario for Battle for Wesnoth TBS game which is focused on the _Capture the Flag_ mechanics.
+ A MP 2v2 scenario for Battle for Wesnoth TBS game which is focused on the Capture the Flag mechanics.
 AI friendly and has AI enemy spawns too to spice things up a notch.